 An advantage of a repayment mortgage is that it is a simple, clear approach and you can see your loan getting smaller as you pay your monthly payments.
 The main advantage with a repayment mortgage is that you know that at the end of your mortgage term, the mortgage debt will be fully repaid and you will own your equity of the property outright.

-The disadvantage of a repayment mortgage is that in the early years your payments will be mainly interest, so if you want to repay the mortgage or move house shortly after your purchase, you will find that the amount you owe will not have gone down by very much.
+The disadvantage of a repayment mortgage is that in the early years your payments will be mainly interest.
+This means that if you want to repay the mortgage or move house shortly after your purchase, you will find that the amount you owe will not have gone down by very much.

 There are various types of interest rate deals available to you when choosing a repayment mortgage.
 Your independent financial advisor will be able to discuss the different types of mortgages in more detail with you.